Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Experiment and Data Analysis

-Glauber model calculations also show that the quadrangularity, pentagonality, and hexagonality due to geometry fluctuations equal to the triangularity, all large and comparable to the eccentricity.
-However, it was suggested that those higher order eccentricities were inefficient to generate sizeable high-order harmonic flow in final state momentum space~\cite{Luzum}.
-Experimental data also indicate that the magnitudes and fluctuations of $v_4$ and $v_6$ are small relative to the magnitude of $\vf$~\cite{v4v6}.
-Furthermore, there is no evidence of a large $v_4^2$, $v_5^2$, or $v_6^2$ contribution in two-particle correlation measurements~\cite{jetspec,Horner,Jia}.
-Thus, it is safe to neglect the higher order anisotropic fluctuation terms in the flow background of Eq.~(\ref{eq:bkgd}).
+Glauber model~\cite{Miller:2007ri} calculations also show that the quadrangularity, pentagonality, and hexagonality due to geometry fluctuations are equal to the triangularity, all large and comparable to the eccentricity~\cite{Alver:2010dn,Heinz:2013th}.
+However, it has been suggested that those higher order eccentricities are inefficient in generating sizeable high-order harmonic flow in final state momentum space~\cite{Alver:2010dn}.
+Experimental data also indicate that the magnitudes and fluctuations of $v_4$ and $v_6$ are small relative to the magnitude of $\vf$~\cite{Adams:2003zg}.
+Although we include $\VVuc$ in our flow background of Eq.~(\ref{eq:bkgd_v4}), the effect of $\VVuc$ is small, as will be discussed in Sec.~\ref{sec:v3}.
+It is safe to neglect $v_5^2$ and the higher order anisotropic fluctuation terms in the flow background of Eq.~(\ref{eq:bkgd}).